 Bachelor of Science

-Starting autumn quarter 2022, the University of Washington Department of Electrical & Computer Engineering (UW ECE) will begin a transition to offering a Bachelor of Science in Electrical and Computer Engineering (BSECE) rather than a Bachelor of Science in Electrical Engineering (BSEE).
-In the interim, there will be two outstanding degree programs at UW ECE, which prepare students to solve problems, work productively within teams and communicate effectively in a professional workplace.
+Starting autumn quarter 2022, the University of Washington Department of Electrical & Computer Engineering (UW ECE) began a transition to offering a Bachelor of Science in Electrical and Computer Engineering (BSECE) rather than a Bachelor of Science in Electrical Engineering (BSEE).
+In the interim, there has been two outstanding degree programs at UW ECE, which prepare students to solve problems, work productively within teams and communicate effectively in a professional workplace.
 Both degree programs provide students access to world-class faculty and interdisciplinary learning environments with opportunities for in-depth study in a large number of focus areas.

-- The new Bachelor of Science in Electrical and Computer Engineering (BSECE) degree program is a flexible program that allows students to customize their degree, using suggested pathways as a guide.
+- Our new Bachelor of Science in Electrical and Computer Engineering (BSECE) degree program is a flexible program that allows students to customize their degree, using suggested pathways as a guide.

 What is ECE?